“I think the most important part (of being Canadian) is the tradition of music and literature that we’re steeped in.”

 Richard attributes the anti-voiceover sentiment to a slew of films that have misused the technique.
 Rather than employing it to complement or elevate the visuals, he feels that too many movies have made it redundant by simply stating what the viewer is already seeing onscreen.
 He cites a number of films, including Little Big Man, My Life as a Dog, Easy A and Juno, as evidence that voiceover can be used to great effect.

-At the end of the day, Richard still wonders whether it was a mistake to remove narration from Barney’s Version.
+At the end of the day, he still wonders whether it was a mistake to remove narration from Barney’s Version.
 “When you make a movie with Dustin Hoffman and Paul Giamatti, there’s more people involved in steering the ship,” he says.
 “But ultimately I think I missed Richler’s voice in the final film.
 I might have added some voiceover just to preserve some of the novel, and I think it could have given more scope to (Barney’s) memory.
 I feel like it would have given more resonance to the title of the movie.”

 There’s another topic about the adaptation that gets Richard going.
 I asked him about the decisions to replace Toronto with New York as a locale, and to cast non-Canadians in several of the lead roles (Giamatti and Hoffman are American; Pike and Minnie Driver are British).
-As far as the first question, Richard explains that he decided very early on to make the film more universal.
+As far as the first question, he explains that he decided very early on to make the film more universal.
 But he makes it clear that the movie’s main setting is absolutely faithful to the novel.
 “The film is truly set in Jewish Montreal,” he says.
 “That was not compromised in the film one bit.”

 The question of casting took the volume of our conversation up a notch—not out of hostility, but simply out of Richard’s strong feeling that divisiveness has no place in art.
 He emphasizes that all casting choices were made based on who was best for the role, regardless of nationality.
 In fact, Canadian Jim Carrey was briefly considered for the role of Barney, but it was decided that he didn’t have the proper ethnicity for the part, and that it would be harder to convincingly pull off Barney’s 40-year age range with him.